Sir Thomas Munro, 1st Baronet: Governor of Madras

-Incidents at Mantralayam and Gandi (Andhra Pradesh)
+Incidents at Mantralayam (Andhra Pradesh)

-The village of Mantralayam in Andhra Pradesh is where the famous Dvaita saint Raghavendra Swami is located.
+The village of Mantralayam in Andhra Pradesh is where the tomb of the famous Dvaita saint Raghavendra Swami is located.
 An anecdote of Sir Thomas Munro is told about this place.
 When Sir Thomas Munro was the Collector of Bellary in 1800, the Madras Government ordered him to procure the annual tax from the Math and Manthralaya village.
 When the Revenue officials were unable to comply with this order, Sir Thomas Munro visited the Math for investigation.
-He removed his hat and shoes and entered the sacred precincts.
-Sri Raghavendraswamy emerged from the Vrindavan and conversed with him for some time, about the resumption of endowment.
-The Saint was visible and audible only to Munro, who received Mantraskata (God's blessing).
+He removed his hat and shoes and entered the sacred precincts where the original tomb is located.
+Sri Raghavendra Swamy emerged from the tomb and conversed with him for some time, about the resumption of endowment.
+The Saint was visible and audible only to Munro, who received Mantrakshata (God's blessing).
 The Collector went back and wrote an order in favour of the Math and the village.
-This notification was published in the Madras Government Gazette in Chapter XI, page 213, with the caption "Manchali Adoni Taluka".
+This story is narrated by W. Francis in the Madras Government Gazette in Chapter XI, page 213.
 This order is still preserved in Fort St. George and Mantralayam.